SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%help**
     Info: The help command is broken into a dropdown cause there were too many commands to list.
 Available dropdowns are: admin, info, mm, util, misc, fun.
 The admin dropdown is admin only.

+**%hypemeup**
+    Info: Hypes you up with a randomly chosen response before that next game of smash.

 **%invite**
     Info: Gets you our vanity URL invite link.